fabio-d/xc16plusplus/README.md

 ## How to build the C++ compiler using `xc16plusplus_only.sh`

-This is an alternative build script that I wrote to automatically cross-compile the C++ compiler under Linux.
+This is an alternative build script that I wrote to automatically cross-compile the C++ compiler for all supported platforms under Linux.
 It has only been tested on Fedora 22, but there is no reason why it should not work on other Linux distros.

+I use this script to generate precompiled packages for all platforms (see `scripts/make_release.sh`) on 32-bit Fedora 22.

 I recommend to use this script instead of `src_build.sh` when building a compiler for Linux on 64-bit Linux.